zerocool892/azure-docs/articles/marketplace/cloud-partner-portal-orig/web-analytics.md

 1. Marketing employee buys ads from Google to drive traffic to the company\'s landing page <https://contoso.com>.
 This landing page has a \"try my product\" link that goes to <https://appsource.com>.
-2. A user clicks the ad and lands on his company\'s landing page.
+2. A user clicks the ad and lands on their company\'s landing page.
     1. Referral URL = google.com
     2. Landing Page URL =
         <https://contoso.com/?utm_campaign=MyCampaignAdName&utm_source=MySourceAdName>